 The Administration team liaises between the artists and cultural stakeholders in the administering of funds within the Council's portfolio.
 They are responsible for coordinating the evaluation process.
 From the processing of applications to the issuing of contracts, the team is present from start to finish during the funding process. email@example.com

-Joseph is the creative broker who liaises between the Council and the creative practitioners.
-He is the first point of contact, answering queries, organising information sessions and acting as a broker between the sector and the public cultural organisations. email@example.com
+Christabel and Joseph are the creative brokers who liaise between the Council and the creative practitioners.
+They are the first point of contact, answering queries, organising information sessions and acting as a broker between the sector and the public cultural organisations. firstname.lastname@example.org

 Adrian Debattista - Research Associate

 Adrian’s role involves developing and managing the council’s research programme through qualitative and quantitative research while gathering statistics and data mining, analysing cultural practices and monitoring trends effecting or resulting from cultural participation, production and consumption.
 He is also responsible for ensuring quality control of research by setting up appropriate monitoring and evaluation systems.
 The aim is to produce a knowledge base from which effective policy recommendations can be made, while aiding cultural operators through more informed decision-making.

 Romina's role is to facilitate the international development of the cultural and creative sectors to sustain both the sector's growth as well as its contribution to Malta's international relations.
 She is highly passionate about cultural exchanges, international collaborations and the promotion of unity in diversity through intercultural dialogue.